Emma Raducanu’s Australian Open exit leaves one damning conclusion

 Raducanu’s admission of needing to ‘re-evaluate’ her game and wanting to play like she did when she won the US Open at the age of 18 follows a revolving door of coaches over the past four-and-a-half years

-But the biggest problem Raducanu identified after her 7-6 (7-3), 6-2 defeat to Potapova, the world No 55, was the absence of what she called her tennis “identity”.
-Despite leading 5-3 in the opening set against Potapova, Raducanu was erratic and tentative, played without confidence behind her attacking shots, and felt she had to scrap to survive.
-As the errors piled up, the weapon that made her perhaps the most unexpected grand slam champion of all time in 2021 - her big, early forehand strike - deserted her.
+But the biggest problem Raducanu identified after her 7-6 (7-3) 6-2 defeat to Potapova, the world No 55, was the absence of what she called her tennis “identity”.
+Despite leading 5-3 in the opening set, Raducanu was erratic and tentative, played without confidence behind her attacking shots, and felt she had to scrap to survive.
+As the errors piled up, the weapon that made her perhaps the most unexpected grand slam champion of all time in 2021 – her big, early forehand strike – deserted her.

 But Raducanu did not even make it that far.
 It is, in many ways, a backwards step, which in turn may lead to Raducanu returning to square one and winding back the clock in a bid to find the answers.